justicephysics/Nalanda/staged_outputs/report_Systemic_Ruin_o_2026-07-23_10-54.md

 $$\text{TI} = (1.68) \times (0.0504) = 0.084672$$

 ### Conclusion
-A Total Independence Index of$\text{TI} \approx 0.0847$ confirms that systemic educational breakdown acts as a primary vector of civilizational weakness.
+A Total Independence Index of $\text{TI} \approx 0.0847$ confirms that systemic educational breakdown acts as a primary vector of civilizational weakness.
 Converting learning into an extortionate lottery degrades human capital, inducing systemic entropic decay and technological dependency.